 We look for people who get excited about the idea of working from anywhere and can see how work is going to evolve in the future.
 Not everyone is cut out for working remotely though, so you have to be careful here.
 Ideally they’d have some experience working on a remote team.
 This gives them a better perspective and appreciation for the problem we are solving.

 We actually don’t have many tools or processes.
 Our own tool solves the hardest problem, which is seeing team members’ faces, building culture, and generally feeling less lonely.
 Time zones can still be a hurdle, but we do the best we can to have overlap.
 We also have several email aliases for things like marketing, product, and IT, which we use to keep the appropriate people in the loop on various topics.
 These have proven to be extremely helpful.

-We do have a standup on Mondays to review the previous week and discuss the week ahead.
-We also have a standup on Fridays but we actually just use this to hang out and goof around, it’s a great team builder.
+We do have a stand-up meeting on Mondays to review the previous week and discuss the week ahead.
+We also have a stand-up on Fridays but we actually just use this to hang out and goof around, it’s a great team builder.
 Things like this are really important when you’re not all together in an office.

 Finally, we meet up in person from time to time.
 It’s always great to have real, in-person face time, though some of our team members worked together for quite a while before actually meeting each other in person.

 The general theme for us has been culture.
 We all see each other’s faces and hear each other’s voices every day.
 We haven’t felt the need for many tools or processes because we keep in such close touch all throughout the day.